1. Heat the milk in a pot over medium heat. Stir frequently until the milk reaches 37-43°C / 100-110°F.

 8 Cups Whole Milk

-Temper the yogurt by gradually adding 1 cup of milk, stirring constantly.
-Once the yogurt is smooth, mix with the remaining milk and stir until combined.
+2. Temper the yogurt by gradually adding 1 cup of milk, stirring constantly.
+Mix with the remaining milk once the yogurt is smooth and stir until combined.

 1 Cup Plain Yogurt

-Transfer the milk to a jar and wrap it with a tea towel, this will help to keep the milk warm.
+3. Transfer the milk to a jar or container and wrap it with a tea towel; this will help keep the milk warm.
 Let it sit in a warm place (100 - 110°F / 37 - 43°C) for 4 to 8 hours, or until it has thickened.
-I leave mine inside the oven turned off with the light on for 4 hours.
+I leave mine inside the oven turned off with the light on.

 Enjoy!